-The mission of the MSO is to build strong student community within the Muskie School, create opportunities for civic discourse on public policy issues, and advocate for students in policy-making and decision-making within the Muskie School.
+The mission of the Muskie Student Organization is to build strong student community within the Muskie School, create opportunities for civic discourse on public policy issues as well as for personal and career development, and advocate for students in policy-making and decision-making within the Muskie School.
 Students have the opportunity to discuss issues, identify solutions, and organize events.
 It is an all-volunteer student organization that seeks to address diverse student interests through regular meetings, discussion and engagement in public policy, health, and planning issues.

 The goals of the MSO are chosen and pursued by students themselves, and reflect the diversity of the student body in the choice of projects.
-The types of activities the MSO has participated in include:
+Past activities the MSO has participated in include:

 - Organized a policy forum on referendum 1, the vote to support or repeal the gay rights legislation passed by the state, to help educate and inform students and the public about the issue from different points of view.